Fajr-4

 The Fajr-4 (فجر-۴) is an Iranian air-to-surface guided rocket that was first unveiled on 9 May 2020 through a video released by the IRGC Aerospace Force.
 In the video, the missile is seen undergoing a drop test from a Sukhoi Su-22 fighter-bomber.
 Videos released of Supreme Leader, Ayatollah Seyyed Ali Khamenei, paying a visit to an IRGC Aerospace Force suggest that Iran had already armed its Sukhoi Su-22's with a new air-to-surface missile.

-Characteristics
+The IRGC has not provided further details of the missile.

+Design

 The Artillery rocket has a caliber of 333 mm, uses command guidance and has maneuvering fins.

+Variants

 The missile has two variants, Fajr-4 and Fajr-4CL.
-The IRGC has not provided further details of the missile.